PhD Thesis

 1. Once the PhD student has submitted the application, thesis supervisors must authorize the deposit and defence and provide a brief justified evaluation of the thesis.
 If the thesis has two supervisors, both of them must complete this step.

-If observations are made, in light of their content, the programme shall make a written statement to the UPM's International Doctorate School with its opinion regarding whether the process must continue or be stopped.
+If observations are made, in light of their content, the Programme shall make a written statement to the UPM's International Doctorate School with its opinion regarding whether the process must continue or be stopped.
 To do so, it has a 7-day period starting when the deposit period ends.

 Authorization to proceed to PhD thesis defence

-If no comments have been made by the end of the deposit period, or if comments made have been addressed, the next meeting of UPM PhD Committee must decide whether to authorize the thesis to proceed to defence.
+If no comments have been made by the end of the deposit period, or if comments made have been addressed, the next meeting of the Doctoral Area Committee of theEID must decide whether to authorize the thesis to proceed to defence.

 The decision shall be reported to the PhD candidate and the thesis supervisors within one week.
 If the thesis is not authorized to proceed to defence, the grounds and reasons for this decision must be specified.

-Appointing the examination board
+Appointment of the examination board

-The PhD programme shall be notified of the appointment of the board so that it may forward notification of appointment and a copy of the thesis to each member.
-The PhD programme must also notify the PhD candidate and thesis supervisors of the board's appointment within one week.
+The PhD Programme shall be notified of the appointment of the board so that it may forward notification of appointment and a copy of the thesis to each member.
+The PhD Programme must also notify the PhD candidate and thesis supervisors of the board's appointment within one week.

 Defending and evaluating PhD theses